Wil-Don-Lon/Monte-Carlo-Blackjack/README.md

 - Adjust strategy based on dealer upcard
 - Handle soft totals (with usable Ace) differently than hard totals

+The training process is identical between CLI and GUI versions, with the GUI adding visual feedback through progress bars and animated card backs.

 ## Controls

 - **Mouse**: Click buttons to navigate menus and make decisions